Bank-Builder/temporal_journey/deployment-demo/README.md

 ```

 Using a naming convention for each of these:
-- anything that must run on the CANONICAL_DB under canonical folder and prefixed with C
+- anything that must run on the CANONICAL_DB under `/canonical` folder and prefixed with `C`
-- schema changes which will be applied to both the microservice and CANONICAL_DB under ms folder and prefixed with V
+- schema changes which will be applied to both the microservice and CANONICAL_DB under `/ms` folder and prefixed with `V`
-- data fixes which will only be applied to the microservice db (as they'll be replicated to CANONICAL_DB) under ms folder and prefixed with D
+- data fixes which will only be applied to the microservice db (as they'll be replicated to CANONICAL_DB) under `/ms` folder and prefixed with `D`
-- publications which will only be applied to the microservice db (as we don't want CANONICAL_DB publishing data out) under ms folder and prefixed with P
+- publications which will only be applied to the microservice db (as we don't want CANONICAL_DB publishing data out) under `/ms` folder and prefixed with `P`

 - [Flyway Callbacks](https://flywaydb.org/documentation/callbacks) are used
   - to create the temporal `versioning` function (ie: beforeMigrate__versioning_function.sql in the structure below)